Restaurant Email Examples

 10. The Urgency Trigger On Special Offer (by Doughp)

-Doughp has taken its cookie selling to the next level with email marketing.
+Doughp has taken its cookie selling to the next level with email marketing for restaurants.
 Here is an example where they used urgency to get more people to sign up in their rewards club.

 This email is good because